rbisdorff/Digraph3/docSphinx/tutorial.rst

 On confident outrankings
 ------------------------

-When modelling preferences following the outranking approach, the sign of the majority margins do sharply distribute validation and invalidation of pairwise outranking situations.
-How can we be confident in the resulting outranking digraph, when we acknowledge the usual imprecise knowledge of criteria significance weights and a small majority margin?
-To answer this question, we propose to model the significance weights as random variables following more less widespread distributions around an average weight value that corresponds to the given deterministic weight.
+When modelling preferences following the outranking approach, the signs of the majority margins do sharply distribute validation and invalidation of pairwise outranking situations.
+How can we be confident in the resulting outranking digraph, when we acknowledge the usual imprecise knowledge of criteria significance weights coupled with a may be small majority margin?

+To answer this question, one usually requires qualified majority margins for confirming outranking situations.
+But how to choose such a qualifying majority: two third, three fourth of the significances ?
+In this turorial we propose link the qualifying significance majority with a required confidence level.
+We model therefore the significance weights as random variables following more or less widespread distributions around an average weight value that corresponds to the given deterministic weight.
 As the bipolarly valued random credibility of an outranking statement results from a simple sum of positive or negative independent and similarly distributed random variables, we may apply the Central Limit Theorem (CLT) for computing the *bipolar likelihood* that the expected majority margin will indeed be positive, respectively negative.

 Modelling uncertain criteria significances ..........................................